rzninvo/Computer-Network/DHCP/README.md

 * After sending the second DISCOVER, it does not wait for the interval-initial duration, but this interval is calculated by the R2P formula, where R is a random number between 0 and 1, and P is the Previous interval.
 This increase in interval lasts until it reaches cutoff-backoff, and if it exceeds that, it will be set to that value.

 # Server:
 The server is always ready to receive a DHCP Discovery, and when it receives one, it sends an Offer and then waits to receive a Request.
 After receiving a Request, it sends an Ack message.
-The following implementation details should be considered:

 ## Implementation Details: